goebelcloud/goebelcloud/README.md

 </p>

 > [!NOTE]
-> **Open to new opportunities.** I'm currently exploring new roles in cloud architecture and platform engineering — freelance or permanent.
+> **Open to new opportunities.** I'm currently exploring new roles in cloud architecture and platform engineering.
 Feel free to [reach out on LinkedIn](https://linkedin.com/in/gunnar-g-5726bb124).

 ---